sgnoya/Ascender-uv/README.md

 In the Ascender template, names used in the system by default, such as those for Docker containers and bind-mounted volumes, are set to "ascender."
 Particularly when using Ascender’s template to create and manage multiple containers, to avoid name conflicts between containers, it is necessary to change the container names for each project (refer also to the FAQ section "Building multiple containers with Ascender’s template").

-If you want to change the default names used in the system, please modify the value of `PROJECT_NAME_ENV` in `environments/ci/.env`, `environments/cpu/.env`, and `environments/gpu/.env`.
+If you want to change the default names used in the system, please modify the value of `PROJECT_NAME_ENV` in `environments/[cpu,gpu,ci]/.env`.

 ### (Optional) Set Environment Variables for Development Within the Container